megsindelar/megsindelar.github.io/_posts/2021-02-07-Drifting-Car.md

 ![car_circuit_diagram](https://user-images.githubusercontent.com/87098227/226084838-14ad9e0b-c22f-40e6-8ca4-77f9c1a1572c.png)

 For this system, the Jetson Nano is my main module that communicates with other modules to control the car.
 For the throttle, I opened the PWM ports on the Jetson Nano using direct memory access to send the signal to the VESC to control the brushless DC motor.
 Then, for the steer, I connected an Arduino to the Jetson Nano and used serial communication to send commands to the Arduino to control the servo for steering.
-Next, there are two PIC32's that are used as quadrature converters to read both the throttle and steer encoders.
+Next, there are two Raspberry Picos that are used as quadrature converters to read both the throttle and steer encoders.
 I also use serial communication to read the encoder data.

 Below are two more trajectories of the car sliding into a parking spot: